 Group communication connections as well as recovery connections, are secured using SSL.
 The following sections explain how to configure connections.

 Recovery is performed through a regular asynchronous replication connection.
-Once the donor is selected, the joining server establishes an asynchronous replication connection.
+Once the donor is selected, the server joining the group establishes an asynchronous replication connection.
 This is all automatic.

-However, a user that requires an SSL connection must have been created before the joining server connects to the donor.
+However, a user that requires an SSL connection must have been created before the server joining the group connects to the donor.
 Typically, this is set up at the time one is provisioning a server to join the group.

 donor> SET SQL_LOG_BIN=0; donor> CREATE USER 'rec_ssl_user'@'%' REQUIRE SSL; donor> GRANT replication slave ON *.* TO 'rec_ssl_user'@'%'; donor> SET SQL_LOG_BIN=1;

-Assuming that all servers already in the group have a replication user set up to use SSL, you configure the joining server to use those credentials when connecting to the donor.
+Assuming that all servers already in the group have a replication user set up to use SSL, you configure the server joining the group to use those credentials when connecting to the donor.
 That is done according to the values of the SSL options provided for the Group Replication plugin.

 new_member> SET GLOBAL group_replication_recovery_use_ssl=1; new_member> SET GLOBAL group_replication_recovery_ssl_ca= '.../cacert.pem'; new_member> SET GLOBAL group_replication_recovery_ssl_cert= '.../client-cert.pem'; new_member> SET GLOBAL group_replication_recovery_ssl_key= '.../client-key.pem';